deadlyvipers/dojo_rules/introduction.md

 Hello Dojo!
-My favorite path on Code School is the ECMAScript path.
+My favorite path on Code School is the JavaScript path.